 - Advanced technology and a dedicated music education resource center

-- Earning a music education degree from a program approved by the Ohio Department of Education (ODE) and accredited by the National Association of Schools of Music (NASM)
+- Earning a music education degree from a program approved by the Ohio Department of Education (ODE), Council for the Accreditation of Educator Preparation (CAEP), and accredited by the National Association of Schools of Music (NASM)

-Requires the Common Application with corresponding Music Arts Supplement (video audition and questionnaire) and a live interview (by invitation of the music education faculty) for acceptance into the major.
+The BS in Music Education requires submission of the Common Application or Coalition with Scoir with corresponding Music Arts Supplement (digital portfolio in the area of music) on an acceptable primary instrument or voice and a live interview/performance audition (by invitation of the music education faculty) for entrance to the major.